ediboko1980/bootstrap/site/content/getting-started/javascript.md

 ## No special fallbacks when JavaScript is disabled

-Bootstrap's plugins don't fall back particularly gracefully when JavaScript is disabled.
+Rocket's plugins don't fall back particularly gracefully when JavaScript is disabled.
 If you care about the user experience in this case, use [`<noscript>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/noscript) to explain the situation (and how to re-enable JavaScript) to your users, and/or add your own custom fallbacks.

 {{< callout warning >}}
 ##### Third-party libraries